threefoldtech/tfchain/graphql/processor-chart/README.md

 helm install processor .
 ```

-If indexer cannot reach Database, you can set `db_url` to the db-service cluster ip.
+If the indexer cannot reach the database, you can set `db_url` to the db-service cluster ip.

 ```sh
 kubectl get svc